 Track hind & hocks weaving, cow hocked etc.

-Judge Demeter’s notes on Phoebe (Kalkinny Magic of Starkeeper):
+Judge Demeter’s notes on Phoebe (GR CH Kalkinny Magic of Starkeeper):

 Nice young bitch, tall, lovely movement.

 Nice side gait, long reach, good foot placement.